Add PARENT TASK NAME Dynamic Variable for Subtask Automations

 Daniel Matus

-Zach Hi Zack, really appreciate the quick response.
+Zach - ClickUp Hi Zack, really appreciate the quick response.
 Have a look here: It appears the "Task Name" is pulled from the trigger subtask itself.
 What I am referring to- is having another option there that can be called "Parent Task Name" so the full name of the parent task which the subtask is under can be inserted as a dynamic variable as well.
 And then presumably the "Task Name" variable currently would be changed to something like "Triggering Task Name" or "Subtask Name" Does that make sense at all?

 D